-You can request a claim form by calling 01483 523596.
+Please call 01483 523596 to make a new claim.
 You will also be offered an appointment to visit our offices to have your claim assessed.

-If you can come in to the council offices with your claim form and all the documents we need to see, we can process your claim and tell you your entitlement while you wait.
+If you can come in to the council offices with all the documents we need to see, we can process your claim and tell you your entitlement while you wait.
 This will take around one hour.

 The date we use for the start of your claim is the Monday after the date we receive your application form.
 In certain circumstances, we may be able to pay from an earlier date.

 Information for migrants coming into the UK from the European Economic Area (EEA)